holepunchto/drives/README.md

 Usage: drives [options] [command]

 Commands:
-  touch [options]               Create a writable Hyperdrive mirror [options] <src> <dst>  Mirror a drive into another drive seed [options] [key]          Seed a Hyperdrive to the DHT network
+  init                          Initializes a new storage on the cwd touch [options]               Create a writable Hyperdrive mirror [options] <src> <dst>  Mirror a drive into another drive seed [options] [key]          Seed a Hyperdrive to the DHT network